 IAM Automation: How App Access Works With Identity Providers

-You deployed Okta or JumpCloud, expecting IAM automation to handle app access.
-Instead, you're the human routing layer between Slack requests, manager approvals, and manual provisioning.
+You deployed Okta or JumpCloud, expecting identity tooling to handle app access end to end.
+Instead, you're the human routing layer for every access request that comes through Slack.

 TL;DR